Stabax/OmniUnit_old/README.md

 OmniUnit is a modular HEADER ONLY library for modern C++.

-* The main purpose of OmniUnit is to provide strong types to represent physical unit, with implicit conversions and compile-time dimensional analysis.
+* The main purpose of OmniUnit is to provide strong types to represent physical units, with implicit conversions and compile-time dimensional analysis.
 * OmniUnit provide some header-only modules which use these units.
 See the provided modules in the sections below.